junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 });
 ```

-If we run the route in the browser, the server will response with all the data saved in the GridDB database.
+If we run the route in the browser, the server will respond with all the data saved in the GridDB database.

 ![all data response](assets/get-all-data.png)

 ## Building an End-to-End Application

-### Image Uploader
+### Main Application Entry

 The upload user interface is pretty simple.
-We use React library for easier user interface development.
+We use the React library for easier user interface development.

 ![upload ui](assets/upload-ui.png)